krijnsent/crypto_vba/readme.md

 - Build the Coinone API connector
 - Build the Cryptopia API connector
 - Build the Binance API connector
+- Build the Coinigy API connector
+- Build the HitBTC API connector
 - Build the Coinspot API connector - not finished
-- Build the Coinigy API connector
 - Build the GDAX API connector - not finished
 - Build the Bitfinex API connector - not finished
 - Build a working and tested VBA hash function